elijahd16/Multi-Agent-DAO/README.md

 ### Set environment variables
 - Copy .env.example to .env and fill in Solana or DB credentials.
-- Optionally create specialized .env.pion, .env.kron, .env.vela, .env.nova for each agent.
+- Create specialized .env files for each agent each agent.

 ### Run an agent
 Example: to start the TreasuryAgent (Vela):